bacalj/obreezy/readme.txt

 === obreezy ===

-Contributors: automattic
+Contributors: Joe Bacal, based on the new underscores.me components thing from automattic
-Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments
+Tags: in-progress

 Requires at least: 4.0
 Tested up to: 4.2.2